zhouyijun111/NGordnet/README.md

 <p>Some important data strucutres used in this project:</p>
 <ul>
   <li>HashMap: used to store the English Texts</li>
-  <li>PriorityQueue to find the most popular words in a specified year</li>
+  <li>PriorityQueue: used to find the most popular words in a specified year</li>
 </ul>
 <hr>
 <img src="sketch map.png" alt="Alt text" title="Optional title">